 No one really wants to file for bankruptcy.
 It’s not fun and it doesn’t feel good to have to admit that you simply don’t have the money to pay your debts.
-However, in spite of the fact that it may not be an enjoyable experience, it’s also one which is extremely important and which can provide some real and tangible benefits to those who do it.
+However, even though it may not be an enjoyable experience, it’s also one that is extremely important and which can provide some real and tangible benefits to those who do it.
 Here are five great reasons why you may want to consider declaring bankruptcy:

 It Will Get the Creditors Off Your Back

 While it is possible to file a cease and desist letter to get collection agencies to stop calling you all day long, the reality is that doing so doesn’t mean that you don’t owe the money anymore.
 You still owe all the money and the collection agencies, now deprived of their most potent weapon in the effort to make you pay up will likely engage in more aggressive tactics, including filing a lawsuit against you to collect damages and garnish your wages.
 Filing bankruptcy puts a stop to all that and lets you finally get back on your feet.

 Most credit gurus will tell you that if possible, you should try to contact your creditors directly and make a deal with them to repay what you owe.
 The reason is simple: doing so will be less damaging in the long run for your credit.
 The bad news is that creditors aren’t required to make a deal.
 If they feel they can get more money out of you through a lawsuit, they have the right to refuse your offers and requests for a lower interest rate or other repayment deals.

 Once you file for bankruptcy, they will no longer have that option.
 An impartial judge will instead work with you to come up with a realistic budget and if necessary can void any debts that you owe to allow you to start fresh.